riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 --- abstract

-A **static Diffie-Hellman (DH) oracle** is an oracle that multiplies a given element P in a group written additively by a secret scalar x, yielding x\*P.
+A **static Diffie-Hellman (DH) oracle** is an oracle that multiplies a given element P in a group written additively by a secret scalar k, yielding k\*P.
-Certain cryptographic protocols such as oblivious pseudorandom function families (OPRFs) rely on an adversary's inability either to recover x or to compute x\*Q for a random element Q chosen after queries to the static DH oracle.
+Certain cryptographic protocols such as oblivious pseudorandom function families (OPRFs) rely on an adversary's inability either to recover k or to compute k\*Q for a random element Q chosen after queries to the static DH oracle.
 This memo summarizes the state of the art in attacks enabled by static DH oracles, and the resistance of widely used groups to such attacks.